sampointer/economatic/README.md

 regional level.
 In that sense it is more suited to organisations with many AWS accounts and a more centralized SRE or operations team seeking to enact broad policy.

+#### Auto-Scaling Group Scheduled Scaling
+[Scheduled Scaling][5] accomplishes a very similar goal to Economatic.
+The difference between the two systems is largely philosophical, and to a great extent political.

+Economatic aims to make periodic scale-downs an *aspect of the AWS account* rather than a property of the *things that are built in it*.

+In large organisations it is typical for some central body to create and provision AWS accounts.
+They may hook into consolidated billing, configure IAM and MFA across parent or child accounts, allocate instance reservations, deploy security applicances and the like.
+Economatic is designed to be part of such an arrangement.

+Economatic is suitable for organisations like this where it is unreasonable to expect every tier of every project written by every team to consider conditional scale-down for non-production accounts.

 ### What's in the box?
 This repository contains: